 About Carmen Kynard . . .

-You know those cis women who tell you that they thought about their wedding dresses, wedding days, bridesmaid dresses, etc when they were little girls?
+You know those girls, women, and femmes who tell you that they dreamed about their wedding dresses and weddings when they were little?
 Yeah, well, that was NOT me.
 I thought that stuff was tacky.
 A long white dress?
-And grown women in matching taffeta, pastel dresses?
-That ain't never been cute on nobody and costs more than anyone should have to pay.
+And grown women in matching taffeta, pastel dresses with corresponding shoes?
+Nope.
 It's not that I didn't/don't like ceremony, pageantry, tradition, and gathering.
-I did and do.
+I do.
 But I had much bigger plans back then.
 I was tryna be SHEILA E!
 Have you seen what this sista can do with EVERY percussion instrument invented?
-She was what I saw as WOMANHOOD.
+She was what I saw as WOMAN...
+FEMME...
+BOLD.
 Fly.
 Culturally rooted.
 Inventive.
 Creative... and.
 IN.
 CHARGE.

 As I got older, I learned that I could never be someone other than who I was (and that I had NO musical talent).
 I never forgot Sheila E though.
 I never let go of the conviction that the standards and norms of what you are supposed to be, how/what you are supposed to create, and how you represent yourself do NOT need to be controlled by traditions that do not include you and could never liberate you.

-Today, I am an associate professor of English at John Jay College of Criminal Justice at the City University of New York.
-My commitment to teaching as part of my professional identity and research represents many years of experience: founding high school teacher for one of the Coalition of Essential Schools in Bronx, New York; on-site school consultant and summer institute leader for the New York City Writing Project; curriculum consultant and designer for the African Diaspora Research Institute and Caribbean Cultural Center in New York; instructional coordinator for the Center for Black Literature (CBL) at Medgar Evers College; facilitator for CBL’s Literature-to-Life and arts programs for Brooklyn high schools; instructional coordinator for pre-college workshops and dual enrollment courses at Medgar Evers College aimed at area Brooklyn high school students; curriculum designer and staff developer for a Community Learning Center Grant in Harlem, New York; and more.
+Today, I am a professor of English.
+My commitment to teaching as part of my professional identity and research represents many years of experience: founding high school teacher for one of the Coalition of Essential Schools in Bronx, New York; on-site school consultant and summer institute leader for the New York City Writing Project; curriculum consultant and designer for the African Diaspora Research Institute and Caribbean Cultural Center in New York; instructional coordinator for the Center for Black Literature (CBL) at Medgar Evers College; facilitator for CBL’s Literature-to-Life and arts programs for Brooklyn high schools; instructional coordinator for pre-college workshops and dual enrollment courses at Medgar Evers College for area Brooklyn high school students; curriculum designer and staff developer for a Community Learning Center in Harlem, New York; and more.
 Each of these experiences has situated my work in literacy education in very different ways and continues to shape my ongoing understandings of the multiple sites of intervention where such work must occur.